mariaines/mariaines.github.io/about.md

 subtitle: tl;dr
 ---

-I'm a full-stack software engineer living in the great city of Oakland, CA. I code primarily in python and javascript.
+I'm a full-stack software engineer living in the great city of Oakland, CA.

 I'm currently at [Seesaw](https://web.seesaw.me), a platform for student engagement.
 We make apps for students, teachers, and families to engage in K-12 student learning.